 Children's sexual behaviour exists on a wide continuum, ranging from normal and developmentally expected, to inappropriate, problematic, abusive and violent.
 Problematic, abusive and violent sexual behaviour is developmentally inappropriate and may cause developmental damage.
 We use the umbrella term "harmful sexual behaviour" (HSB).
-HSB can be an indicator that a child is or has experienced abuse.
-It is likely that their natural healthy sexual development has been disrupted in some way.
-HSB can occur online and/or face-toface and can also occur simultaneously between the two.
-The School will use the NSPCC Hackett Sexualised Behaviour Continuum alongside the knowledge/context of the child to categorise and determine the correct response.
+Children displaying HSB have often experienced their own abuse and trauma.
+HSB can occur online and/or face-to-face and can also occur simultaneously between the two.
 Our DSL has a good understanding of HSB and all reports will be made to the DSL and/or deputy.

-11.3 Minimising the risk of child on child safeguarding concerns
+11.3 Minimising the risk of safeguarding concerns towards pupils from other pupils